cian-ps/customer_engagement_365datascience/README.md

 Instead of using Tableau however, I used Python and [Plotly Dash](https://dash.plotly.com/) to build the dashboard.

-### Project Objectives

 The goal was to build an interactive dashboard that visualizes data-driven insight.
 With the course, a dataset containing information about [365datascience](https://365datascience.com) students and their interaction with the platform from January through October 2022 was provided.

-In August 2022 the platform was unlocked for free.
+**Note**: In August 2022 the platform was unlocked for free for a short period of time.
 In September 2022 a *"gamified"* version of the platform was released.
 It was expected to see an increase in student engagement during that time.

-**Key Questions**:
-1. Onboarding & Engagement after registration
-2. Difference between the behaviour of free plan students & paying students
-3. Correlation between content consumption and paid subscriptions
-4. Most popular courses on the platform.

 ---

 ## Data

 The data used for this project was provided from the course in the form of an sql file, that creates a database containing the relevant information.

+**Sample**:
+Students that registered on the platform between January 1, 2022 and October 31, 2022.
+Sample size: 37490

 ### DB Structure